-'''

-use threads;

-my $thr = threads->create(\&subl);
+my $thr = threads->create(\&sub1);

-sub subl {
+sub sub1 {

 print("In the thread\n");

 }

 '''

 The create() method takes a reference to a subroutine and creates a new thread that starts executing in the referenced subroutine.
 Control then passes both to the subroutine and the caller.